Clark County School District: Transportation

 A CCSD bus pictured in 2025.

-CCSD operates a fleet of more than 1,900 school busses, which students to and from schools, athletic events, and other extracurricular activitie cross the entire county.
+CCSD operates a fleet of more than 1,900 school busses, which students take to and from schools, athletic events, and other extracurricular activities across the entire county.
 During the 2022–2023 school year, CCSD buses travelled over 21,000,000 mi due to Clark County's size—roughly equivalent to that of Massachusetts.

 Bus service eligibility is generally available to students residing two or more miles from their assigned school.
 CCSD transportation operates a mobile application which families can use to check eligibility, view bus stop information, track buses, and receive alerts.
 Students who have an IEP may qualify for door-to-door bussing.

 In 2022, the district began a partnership with the Regional Transportation Commission to grant free monthly ridership cards to high school students at Basic, Las Vegas, Bonanza, Legacy, Chaparral, Liberty, Cheyenne, Mojave, Cimarron-Memorial, Shadow Ridge, Clark, Sierra Vista, Del Sol, Spring Valley, Desert Oasis, Sunrise Mountain, Durango, Valley, Foothill, Western, and Green Valley.

 In 2023, the district deployed its first all-electric school bus paid for through funds primarily from the Environmental Protection Agency and Nevada's equivalent environmental agency, in addition to funds from the public utility, NV Energy.
 As the nation's largest self-operated school bus fleet, the diesel buses contribute smog and other air pollution throughout the Las Vegas Valley.
 As of 2024, the district had committed to purchasing 25 all-electric buses, estimated to save about $60 per day in operating costs per bus.

 A traffic safety bill went into effect in July 2025, allowing cameras to be affixed to school buses control arms, which extend into the street, as students are actively picked up and dropped off.
 Assembly Bill 527, passed by the legislature and signed by the governor, has the stated purpose of addressing the growing numbers of safety incidents and accidents around school bus pick up and drop offs.
 A pilot study of 30 busses from January to June 2025 captured over 11,000 violations, prompting CCSD and municipal leadership to express concern.
 Citations are not automatically issued and require review by a qualified law-enforcement officer.
 Violations caught through cameras are only enforced through civil infractions, rather than points or fines.